irebernardidev/Footwear-Fusion/TESTING.md

 5. *Browse through all products and smoothly transition between different categories.*

-This website features three primary categories: Women, Men, and Kids.
-Upon selecting a category, users are presented with all relevant subcategories such as Boots, Sneakers, Flats, etc. For desktop users, a side navigation bar enhances the browsing experience, allowing for seamless transitions between categories and subcategories.
-In the mobile version, this side navigation is conveniently replaced by a dropdown menu for optimal usability.
-Additionally, Breadcrumb Navigation is implemented across the platform, enabling users to easily backtrack to broader categories.
+This website is organized into three primary categories: Women, Men, and Kids.
+When users select a category, it reveals a list of subcategories within it, such as Boots, Sneakers, Flats, and more.
+On desktop, a convenient side navigation menu enhances the user experience, enabling seamless transitions between categories and subcategories.
+On mobile devices, the side navigation transforms into a dropdown menu for user-friendly navigation.
+Additionally, a Breadcrumb Navigation feature is provided, allowing users to easily navigate back to broader categories for added convenience.

 ![Navigation - desktop](readme-testing-files/testing/user-stories/navigation.png "Navigation - desktop")
 ![Navigation - mobile](readme-testing-files/testing/user-stories/navigation-mobile.png "Navigation - mobile")

 6. *Organize products by price, rating, or popularity.*

-The sorting feature is located at the top-left corner of the products page.
+The sorting feature is located in the top-left corner of the products page.

 ![Sort functionality](readme-testing-files/testing/user-stories/sort.png "Sort functionality")

 7. *Explore detailed information on individual product pages.*

-Users have the option to click on a product image, which will redirect them to the Individual Product page.
-Here, they can access all pertinent information related to the product.
+By clicking on the product image, users will be redirected to the Individual Product page, where they can access comprehensive details related to the product.

 ![Product's information](readme-testing-files/testing/user-stories/product-info.png "Product's information")

 8. *Access reviews for products.*

-On the Individual Product page, users have the ability to scroll beneath the product information to find customer reviews.
+Users can scroll down on the Individual Product page to discover the product's reviews situated beneath its information.

 ![Product's reviews](readme-testing-files/testing/user-stories/reviews.png "Product's reviews")

 9. *Conveniently choose product size and quantity, and add them to the shopping bag.*

-To purchase an item, users can conveniently choose the desired size and number of units.
-After making their selections, they simply click the Add To Bag button to complete the transaction.
+Customers have the convenience of effortlessly choosing their desired size and quantity, followed by a simple click on the "Add To Bag" button to make a purchase.

 ![Select Size and Quantity](readme-testing-files/testing/user-stories/select-size.png "Select Size and Quantity")

 10. *View the contents of the shopping bag.*

-When an item is added to the shopping cart, a brief notification will automatically appear in the upper right corner of the screen.
-This message alerts the user that the product has been successfully included in their order.
+When users add a product to their shopping bag, a notification toast will appear in the top-right corner to provide information about the shopping bag's status.

 ![Shopping Bag Toast](readme-testing-files/readme/toast-success.png "Shopping Bag Toast")

-Users can access their shopping cart in two ways.
-They can click the "Shopping Bag" link in the top navigation bar at any time.
-Additionally, after an item is added, a confirmation popup appears with a "Go To Shopping Bag" button that will directly take them to the cart page.
+Users have the option to access the Shopping Bag page through two methods: either by selecting the "Shopping Bag" option in the Navigation Bar or by clicking the "Go To The Shopping Bag" button located within the toast notification.

 ![Shopping Bag Page](readme-testing-files/testing/user-stories/bag.png "Shopping Bag Page")

 11. *Modify the shopping bag by changing product quantities or removing items.*

-From their shopping cart, users can seamlessly edit the amount they wish to purchase by choosing a new quantity in the dropdown menu.
-The subtotal will automatically update to reflect these changes.
-Additionally, if a customer decides to remove an item from their order, they simply click the trash icon next to that product to eliminate it from their cart.
+Customers have the convenience of effortlessly modifying the product quantity by simply choosing the desired quantity.
+As a result, the Subtotal will automatically adjust to reflect this change.
+In the event that users wish to remove a product from their shopping bag, they can do so by clicking on the Trash icon.

 ![Adjust Bag](readme-testing-files/testing/user-stories/bag-adjust.png "Adjust Bag")